qd-cae/qd-cae-python/README.md

 This Python3 library is an open source software package with utility functions regarding engineering, especially Simulation and Computer Aided Engineering (CAE).
 The library is still young, so features drop in over time depending on the needs of the persons who contribute.
 Visit our website at http://www.qd-eng.de/

-CAE suffers greatly from expensive tools with bad or moderate scripting access.
+CAE suffers greatly from expensive tools with bad or moderate scripting access and utility.
 Also many algorithms developed in research never get published due to licensing or being very specific regarding a certain software environment.
 Engineering is lacking behind here in contrast to modern informatics.

 We want to tackle this issue with this free library, in order to give engineering a boost.
-Use it, build more awesome applications with it, share your projects too and if possible contribute.
+Simple data access is crucial for further ideas to emerge!
+Use this library, build more awesome applications with it, share your projects too if not critical and please contribute to us or science in general.

-# What's new
+# What's new?

-*Changelog 18.05.2017*
+*Changelog 28.07.2017*
 Version 0.6.0

+**The API changed a little bit (see below)**

 The whole C++ Python API was rewritten with pybind11 because the old interface took too much maintenance.
 The code was also modernized to C++14.
-Speed is still about the same.

-**Note: The API changed a little bit (see below)**

-compilation:
+Speed is slightly better.
+Note that the API changed a little bit, which may happen for a software with a version below 1.0.0!

+[compilation](#Compilation) in general is now simpler:
   - Boost as dependency was removed from the project (yay)
-  - pybind11 was added as dependency (see [compilation](#Compilation))
-  - [compilation](#Compilation) in general is now simpler
+  - pybind11 was added, but is installed via python in the process (yay)

 qd.cae.dyna
   - The whole Python API was rewritten with pybind11
-  - Due to this change, **some new functions** were added (already existed natively)
+  - **API Changes**:
     - **Element type specifier is not a string anymore**, but uses `Element.type` (enumeration in C++).
 Use `Element.none`, `Element.beam`, `Element.shell` or `Element.solid` as replacement (might add string support in the future again).
     - `Element.get_history` renamed to `Element.get_history_variables`
+  - **New functions** were added (already existed natively)
+    - `femfile.get_partByIndex`
+    - `femfile.get_partByName`
+    - `femfile.get_elementByIndex`
+    - `d3plot.get_nStates`
+    - `d3plot.get_title`

 *Changelog 18.05.2017*